carpentries-incubator/python-intermediate-development-earth-sciences/episodes/42-software-reuse.md

 ---
-title: Preparing Software for Reuse and Release
+title: '4.2 Preparing Software for Reuse and Release'
-start: no
 teaching: 35
 exercises: 20
 ---